dseph/EasTester/EASTester/EASTester/ReadMe.txt

 8/6/2014
 Finished response status help on base most common EAS commands.
 Added a respone helper screen which allows a person to paste in a response and get info on the status code.
-Added abiltiy to set proxy settings so Fiddler could be used with it.
+Added abiltiy to set proxy settings so Fiddler and other proxy appsand network tracers could be used with it.

 8/6/2014
-Release EAS Tester 1.4
+Released EAS Tester 1.4

+9/7/2014
+Seveal multiline text boxes were limiting content to 32k - I removed this limit.

+10/13/2014
+Added ItemsOperations - Move on ConversationId sample

+10/15/2014
+Screen reformatting and chaingingfont sizes

+11/14/2014
+Fixed bug where null returend prevents displaying all data in text box Added ie rendering of response
+Added hex display of response
+Fixed file types noted when saving and loading Response analysis is now saved and loaded

+12/23/2014
+Fixed inbox sync key 0 sample - removed getchanges tag